 Mount Morris Fire Watchtower

 Ironically, these early structures were made of wood, and fire consumed several of them.
-Fortunately, fireproof construction became possible in the late 1840s when inventor James Bogardus perfected the use of cast-iron as a structural material.
+Fortunately, fireproof construction became possible in the late 1840s when inventor James Bogardus perfected the use of cast iron as a structural material.
 The Board of Aldermen commissioned Bogardus to erect the world’s first cast-iron fire watchtower in 1851 on Ninth Avenue at West 33rd Street and a second in 1853 on Spring Street.
-Two years later, after petitioning by Harlem residents, the City announced a third tower, atop Mount Morris.
-Julius B. Kroehl won the contract with a $2300 bid (Bogardus wanted $5750), but followed the pioneer’s theory and design.
-He completed the structure in 1857.
+Two years later, after petitioning by Harlem residents, the City announced a third tower atop Mount Morris.
+Julius B. Kroehl won the contract with a $2,300 bid (Bogardus wanted $5,750) but followed the pioneer’s design, completing the structure in 1857.
 Employing then-revolutionary building technology, these early examples of post-and-lintel cast-iron architecture inspired the steel cages developed in the 1880s to support skyscrapers.
-The Mount Morris Watchtower is the only surviving example of this type of structure.
+The Mount Morris watchtower is the only surviving structure of this type.

-The 10,000-pound bell in the tower is not the original one.
+The 5,000-pound bell in the tower is not the original one.
 Cast by founders E.A. & G.R.
 Meneeley of West Troy, NY in 1865, it replaced an earlier bell furnished by Jones & Hitchcock of Troy, NY.
-Manufacturing flaws may have destroyed the first bell; more likely improper striking caused the damage.
-Originally watchmen struck the bell manually by pulling a lever on the observation deck, one tier above the bell.
-The four-legged iron frame standing beneath the tower today is the remains of an electro-mechanical striker that permitted remote operation; it was first installed in the 1870s and replaced after 1905.
+Manufacturing flaws may have destroyed the first bell, but it is more likely that improper striking caused the damage.
+Originally, watchmen struck the bell manually by pulling a lever on the observation deck, one tier above the bell.
+Some years after the tower was erected, the bell was rung electro-mechanically.

-The firetower network, which at its peak included eleven towers, fell into disuse in the 1870s as the Fire Department began to install telegraphic alarms on street corners and taller buildings rendered these early perches obsolete.
-At the request of neighbors, however, the Mount Morris tower continued to sound at noon and 9:00 pm weekdays, and at 9:00 am and pm on Sundays, for timekeeping and churchgoing purposes until about 1909.
+The fire tower network, which at its peak included 11 towers, fell into disuse in the 1870s as the Fire Department began to install telegraphic alarms on street corners and taller buildings rendered these early perches obsolete.
+At the request of neighbors, however, the Mount Morris tower continued to sound at noon and 9:00 p.m. weekdays, and at 9:00 a.m. and p.m. on Sundays, for timekeeping and churchgoing purposes until about 1909.
 The Fire Department retained ownership of the tower until 1913.

 Directions to Marcus Garvey Park